carsayao/MNIST-mlp/README.md

 Added shuffle and weight decay to training function.

 On second epoch, output neurons values (dot product of hidden neurons and hidden weights) are too low to go through activation; they just become 0.

+This causes `predictions` matrix to become all 1's after the first epoch.
+This matrix is dotted with the target array to construct a confusion matrix.
+The confusion matrix gives bad results because of this bug.

+Changed `train.py` to read directly from file.
+Shuffling arrays loaded from `dat` files might've cause some issues.

+Need to work on why this confusion matrix is not working.
+Should start looking at places I modify `predictions`.